-· Hearing:
+Hearing:

-If a student commits an act of physical violence upon a District employee, a mandatory disciplinary hearing shall be held, regardless of the recommended discipline, unless the hearing is waived.
-A disciplinary hearing regarding a recommendation for a short-term out of school suspension (10 days OSS or less) may be waived by the employee.
-A disciplinary hearing regarding a recommendation of long-term out of school suspension (11 days OSS or more) may be waived by both the employee and the parent/guardian.
+If a student commits an act of physical violence upon a District employee, a mandatory disciplinary hearing shall be held, regardless of the recommended discipline, unless the hearing is waived by both the parent/guardian/student over 18 and the employee.

-- ♦ Minimum of three (3) days out-of-school suspension. - Maximum of ten (10) days out-of-school suspension with a recommendation for long-term suspension/expulsion for a specified time.
+o Ten (10) days out-of-school suspension with a recommendation for permanent expulsion.